squireChuck/node-express-skeleton/README.md

 # node-express-skeleton
 ## Intro
-Simple skeleton structure I've used a couple times and really easy to set up, i.e. if you want a new server app, copy the example, change the route to serve your index.html, and voila, 2 minutes and you have a whole new server app.
+Simple skeleton structure I've used a couple times (e.g. for the React tutorial) and really easy to set up, i.e. if you want a new server app, copy the example, change the route to serve your index.html, and voila, 2 minutes and you have a whole new server app.

 ## Pre-req's
 Node and npm